 I moved to Tucson in January of 2013 when I became the new CEO of Tucson Old Pueblo Credit Union—TOPCU.
 After I earned my B.A. in Banking/Finance and Accounting at Alvernia College in Reading, Pennsylvania, I obtained my Master’s of Business/Management Degree from Penn State University.
 I became a certified credit union executive (CCUE) in 1993 and a certified public accountant in 1994.
 For the past 25 years, I have held positions as a top credit union executive—first as CEO in Reading, PA, then as EVP/CFO at a large downtown Houston, TX credit union.
 I have also served as a consultant and auditor for many smaller credit unions.

-I’m currently serving as Greater Tucson Fire Foundation’s Treasurer and as a Trustee of the Tucson Police Foundation.
+I’m currently serving as Greater Tucson Fire Foundation’s Treasurer.
 Having been involved in a wide variety of community fund-raising events over the years—as a sponsor, participant and/or volunteer—I especially enjoys participating in running and bicycling events benefiting charities.